Learn how to correct your grammar errors by identifying sentence fragments. A fragment is an incomplete sentence.

-- The sentence should include a subject (the noun that’s performing the action of the sentence).
+- The sentence should include a subject (the noun that’s acting the sentence).

 - The sentence needs to include a predicate (the verb that’s connected to the sentence’s subject).

 - The sentence is required to be a complete thought (so it should be able to stand on its own and must make sense).

-As said, if sentences meet these 3 criteria, they can stand on their own and are referred to as independent clauses.
+As said, if sentences meet these three criteria, they can stand on their own and are referred to as independent clauses.

 When things are independent, they obviously don’t need help in any way.
 If written sentences do not conform to all of these three (3) rules, they are fragments.

 Fragments are groups of words that are written as a sentence but do not conform to all three above-listed rules.
 In other words, fragments are missing a noun or a subject or are not complete thoughts.
-The majority of fragments in writings of college-level students resulting from independent clauses and dependent clauses that they haven’t put together in that same sentence.
+The majority of fragments in writings result from independent clauses and dependent clauses that they haven’t put together in that same sentence.

 If writers are aware of these sentence construction rules and make sure they’re followed at all times, fixing fragments is a fairly straightforward operation.